wp-plugins/backup-scheduler/readme.txt

 == Frequently Asked Questions ==

 = To restore the backups =

 * install a fresh version of Wordpress on your server ;
-* unzip the backup (actually, the zip file comprises a plurality of files i.e. a multip-part zip (zip, z01, z02, etc.).
+* unzip the backup (actually, the zip file comprises a plurality of files i.e. a multi-part zip (zip, z01, z02, etc.).
 These files should be saved in a same folder and your zip program (such as winzip, winrar, ...) will do the job for you...
-* replace the 'plugins' folder (in the wp-content folder) with the one in the archive ;
-* replace the 'themes' folder (in the wp-content folder) with the one in the archive ;
+* If you have configured to save the entire installation, replace all the wordpress files by the one in the zip file and import the SQL file (at the root of the zip file) in your database (with for instance phpmyadmin).
+It is recommended to save your database first ;
-* replace the 'uploads' folder (in the wp-content folder) with the one in the archive ;
-* replace the wp-config.php (at the root of your wordpress repository) with the one in the sedlex/backup-scheduler
-* import the sql file in your database (with for instance phpmyadmin).
+* In other cases, replace the 'plugins',  'themes', 'uploads' folders (in the wp-content folder) with the one in the archive, replace the wp-config.php (at the root of your wordpress repository) with the one at the root of the zip file and  import the SQL file (at the root of the zip file) in your database (with for instance phpmyadmin).
 It is recommended to save your database first.

 * Where can I read more?

 Visit http://www.sedlex.fr/cote_geek/

-InfoVersion:efea442dbc4aa1e74a76bd68036835d6
+InfoVersion:4b10487ec8bfc68c314019dfe8e33ca0